jalanb/bashrc/python/what/readme.md

 What it does in particular depends on the number of arguments, which would usually increase on each call.

+The command on its own puts the last line from bash history into a function called fred (It was from [Dr Mike Scott](http://www.computing.dcu.ie/~mike/mike.html) that I first heard "If in doubt, call it Fred".)

 	$ ls not.a.real.file
 	ls: not.a.real.file: No such file or directory
 	$ whet

-The command on its own puts the last line from bash history into a function called fred (It was from [Dr Mike Scott](http://www.computing.dcu.ie/~mike/mike.html) that I first heard "If in doubt, call it Fred".)
-So there is now a function called "fred"

 	$ type fred
 	fred is a function
 	fred ()